Nets bolster playoff hopes with win against Bucks

 TIP-INS

-Nets: Brooklyn finishes the season with games at Indiana on Sunday and home against Miami on Wednesday.
-The Nets hold tiebreakers over Detroit and Orlando.
-“I see an elevated level of play, especially from these elite teams,” coach Kenny Atkinson said.
-“It’s great for us to see that and embrace that.
-Playing well is not good enough.”
+Nets: Brooklyn finishes the season with games at Indiana on Sunday and home against Miami on Wednesday. ...
+The Nets’ reserves outscored the Bucks’ backups, 69-48.
+“Previously we tried to shorten our rotation,” Atkinson said.
+“And I had a revelation, we need to play 10 guys.
+We were coming up short and I don’t know if it was fatigue.
+We spread it around a little more and it worked out for us.”

-Bucks: F Ersan Ilyasova broke his nose during Thursday’s game but played without a mask and contributed 12 points and seven rebounds in 25 minutes. ...
+Bucks: F Ersan Ilyasova broke his nose during Thursday’s game but played without a mask and contributed 12 points and seven rebounds in 25 minutes.
+George Hill had 14 points and Pat Connaughton finished with 13. ...
 Former Bucks players Sidney Moncrief and Jack Sikma were selected to the Naismith Memorial Basketball Hall of Fame on Saturday.
 Moncrief, a five-time All-Star and two-time NBA Defensive Player of the Year, spent 10 of his 11 seasons in Milwaukee.
 He ranks third on the franchise’s career scoring list.
 Sikma played with the Bucks from 1986-91 after spending his first seven seasons with the Seattle SuperSonics.

 UP NEXT